 If so, you are not alone and modular content might be right for your organization.

 It will enable you to segment audiences and deliver personalized customer experiences, while reducing human error, saving time and streamlining workflows across content teams.
 Sounds good, doesn’t it?
-Check out the webinar for more information.
+Check out this webinar for more information.